NOAA-OWP/ngen/doc/DEPENDENCIES.md

 ### Parallel NetCDF

-In order to make use of the per-formulation NetCDF nexus output files capabilities [noted here](REALIZATION_CONFIGURATION.md#per_formulation_nexus_files) within installations of ngen that support parallel MPI execution, NetCDF-4 and its dependencies must have been built/installed with parallel I/O support.
-[See here](https://docs.unidata.ucar.edu/netcdf-c/4.9.3/parallel_io.html) for further details in the NetCDF documentation.

-Without NetCDF Parallel I/O support, parallel builds of ngen will be limited to individual, per-nexus output files for nexus data in CSV format, and an error will occur if a realization config attempting to use per-formulation outputs is supplied.
+[Per-formulation NetCDF nexus output files](REALIZATION_CONFIGURATION.md#per_formulation_nexus_files) work in any ngen build with NetCDF support, including MPI builds, without requiring NetCDF-4 parallel I/O. In MPI builds, every non-root rank gathers its per-timestep nexus data to rank 0, which writes the full row through the standard (serial) NetCDF C API.

+To have each MPI rank write its own slice of the file directly via HDF5-parallel I/O, opt in at CMake configure time:

+    -DNGEN_WITH_PARALLEL_NETCDF=ON

+This option defaults to `OFF`.
+When set to `ON` it requires that the NetCDF-4 library located by CMake was itself built with parallel I/O support; CMake will fail with a `FATAL_ERROR` at configure time if the library does not provide it.
+[See here](https://docs.unidata.ucar.edu/netcdf-c/4.9.3/parallel_io.html) for details on parallel I/O in the NetCDF documentation.

-You can see if the NetCDF dependency found by CMake for ngen builds includes parallel support by looking for this part of the CMake output when you generate/regenerate the build system directory.
-Note specifically the `Parallel` sub-item at the end of the NetCDF details.
+You can see both whether the NetCDF library found by CMake supports parallel I/O and whether `NGEN_WITH_PARALLEL_NETCDF` is enabled for this build by examining the CMake configure-time summary.
+Note the `Parallel` sub-item at the end of the NetCDF details and the `NGEN_WITH_PARALLEL_NETCDF` line under `Flags`.

 ```
 ...